 The structure of the mediation process will vary depending on the type of dispute.
 Generally, an agreement to Mediate will be signed at the outset and the mediator will then meet with the parties together and / or separately, over the course of one day or in sessions over a number of days or weeks.
 Solicitors or other advisors may attend mediation sessions if required.
 If agreement is reached this will be recorded and signed at the mediation, and further steps which may be required to make the agreement legally enforceable may follow.

 It is important to choose a mediator according to your needs and the type of dispute, who is properly trained and accredited.
-All accredited, practising MII mediators submit a profile which you can view in the “Find a Mediator” section, which will permit you to search based on area of speciality and geographical location as well.
+All accredited, practising MII mediators submit a profile which you can view in the “Find a Mediator” section.
+The search facility will assist you to search based on area of speciality and geographical location or by name...
 You can telephone or e mail the mediator and ask them for details of their service including the price and their expertise and availability.
 MII mediators are the best trained and most skilled in the country and have been assessed as competent to carry out mediations.
 They are obliged to adhere to the MII’s Code of Ethics and Practice, engage in continuing professional education (CPD) and hold professional indemnity insurance.
+MII accredited mediators are issued with an Annual Practising Certificate to demonstrate their current accredited status.

 This again depends on the nature of the dispute and how complex it is.
 Sometimes mediation will be carried out in one day, and sometimes in a series of sessions over weeks or even months.
 The parties and the mediator will decide how best to structure the mediation.
 Mediation can be extremely effective in a very short period of time.